Bungalow12/Wumpus-template/README.md

 This culminates in an end of year competition where students show off the projects.

+## UI Decision
+This template provides multiple UI based options to be used depending on what the team feels most comfortable with.
+For those that the team decides not to use they can be deleted without concern as each is their own application.

+### Available UI Options
+* **Static HTML** - Client-side application.
+The code will execute completely on the client browser.
+* **React** - Server-side rendering application very common oin modern web development.

 ## Setup
 Run `npm install` in a command prompt or terminal